 The great thing about PC Optimum is how you can earn more points quickly.
 Both PC Plus and Shoppers Optimum had targeted offers which allowed you to earn quite a few extra points as long as you have loaded them to your account.
 With PC Optimum, you’ll still get those targeted offers so that means you’ll earn more points on everyday purchases that you already make.

 Shoppers Drug Mart also had 20X the points days which were quite popular with Canadians.
 Don’t worry, those aren’t going anywhere so think about your earn potential.

-In addition, PC Financial has three different MasterCard’s that allow you to earn up to 3X the points as long as you charge your purchases to your card.
-That means you’ll earn up to 45 PC Optimum points for every $1 spent at Shoppers Drug Mart, 30 points for every $1 spent where PC products are sold, and 10 points for every $1 spent on all other purchases.
+In addition, PC Financial has three different Mastercard accounts that allow you to earn a minimum of 10 PC Optimum points per dollar spent, and up to 3X the points at participating stores as long as you charge your purchases to a PC Financial World Elite Mastercard.
+With that card, you’ll earn up to 45 PC Optimum points for every $1 spent at Shoppers Drug Mart, 30 points for every $1 spent where PC products are sold, and 10 points for every $1 spent on all other purchases.

 None of the cards have an annual fee.
 When you apply, PC Financial will pick the best card for you based on your annual household income.
 The higher tier cards offer you more points and benefits, but I wouldn’t worry much about which card you end up getting since you end up ahead no matter what.